mloberg/Playr/readme.md

 # Playr

 Playr is an ruby application to manage music in a community environment (like an office).
-Users can upload music and music to a queue.
+Users can upload music and add music to a queue.

 ## Requirements

-* Mac OS X 10.5 or greater
+* Mac OS X 10.5 or later
-* Ruby 1.9 (developed with 1.9.3)
+* Ruby 1.9
 * bundler (gem install bundler)
 * MySQL (brew install mysql)
 * Redis (brew install redis)